 The value of STNL properties is very sensitive to changes in interest rates.

 It’s appealing to think about receiving a six, seven, or even eight percent return from an STNL property each year.
 Who doesn’t like “mailbox money” that shows up right on time each month?
-Many investors think about STNL properties more as fixed income, bond-like investments instead of real estate.
+Many investors think about STNL properties more like fixed income, bond-like investments instead of real estate.
 This is understandable, with tenants like Walgreens, Bank of America, or other large franchisees guaranteeing the rent payments.

 But, there’s a catch.
 On the plus side, STNL are similar to bonds, as they represent a series of fixed payments over a specified timeframe.
 On the downside, just like bonds, when interest rates go up, the value of STNL properties goes down.
-You’ll hear people argue this point, but it’s a fundamental principal of finance.
+You’ll hear people argue this point, but it’s a fundamental principle of finance.
 The fixed rent structure of STNL properties makes them more susceptible to interest rate risk than most other types of real estate.

 When evaluating real estate investments, understanding the potential risks can often be difficult.
 On the flipside, calculating expected returns is relatively easy.
 With an STNL investment, the greatest challenge most investors face is resisting the urge to believe that STNL investments are risk-free.
 Unfortunately, the only way to determine what the real risks are in a real estate investment, or in life for that matter, is with the passage of time.
-But one of the best ways to mitigate your risk is to make sure you understand all the risk involved before making the investment.
+But one of the best ways to mitigate your risk is to make sure you understand all the risks involved before making the investment.